What do Seventh-day Adventists Believe about the Sabbath?

 But by truly resting from our own work on the Sabbath and marveling in God’s work, we can have a powerful spiritual experience each week.

 Sabbath is a special reminder.
-A special time that’s offered us since the beginning of the world.
-A special time to rejoice in the great truth that our loving God is our Creator.
+A special time that’s been offered to us since the beginning of the world.
+A special time to rejoice in the great truth that our loving God is our creator.

 As the Psalmist expressed it:

 “Make a joyful shout to the LORD, all you lands!

 Serve the LORD with gladness;